mac-can/RusokuCAN.dylib/README.md

 #### can_test for MacCAN-TouCAN

-This is a Xcode project, developed with Xcode 12.3 for macOS 11.1 (Big Sur).

 `can_test` is a command line tool to test CAN communication.
 Originally developed for electronic environmental tests on an embedded Linux system with SocketCAN, I´m using it for many years as a traffic generator for CAN stress-tests.

 Type `can_test --help` to display all program options.

+### Target Platform

+- Apple´s macOS (x86_64)

+### Development Environment

+#### macOS Big Sur

+- macOS Big Sur (11.1) on a MacBook Pro (2019)
+- Apple clang version 12.0.0 (clang-1200.0.32.28)
+- Xcode Version 12.3 (12C33)

+#### macOS High Sierra

+- macOS High Sierra (10.13.6) on a MacBook Pro (late 2011)
+- Apple LLVM version 10.0.0 (clang-1000.11.45.5)
+- Xcode Version 10.1 (10B61)

+### CAN Hardware

+- TouCAN USB (Model F4FS1, Hardware 1.0.0, Firmware 1.0.1)

 ## This and That

-For reasons unknown to me, the Xcode targets recognize the TouCAN USB adapter only under macOS 10.15 (Catalina).
+For reasons unknown to me, the Xcode targets recognize the TouCAN USB adapter only under macOS 10.15 (Catalina) and higher.
 The Makefile targets also recognize the adapter under macOS 10.13 (High Sierra).
-So I hope that the Makefile targets are downward compatible up to version 10.6 (Mountain Lion) of the world´s mostest advanced OS.
+So I hope that the Makefile targets are backward compatible up to version 10.6 (Mountain Lion) of the world´s mostest advanced OS.

 ### MacCAN-Core Repo